Chengqunniu/T2A2/README.md

 Columns, data types, and constraints are listed below:

 * Id (PK, serial int, not null).
 Primary Key
-* Name (string(100), not null)
+* Name (string(100), not null, unique), name of each product
-* Description(text)
+* Description(text), description of each product
-* Price(int, not null)
+* Price(float, not null), price of each product
-* Stock(int, not null)
+* Stock(int, not null), stock of each product
-* Create_date (date, not null)
+* Create_date (date, not null), creation date of each product
 * Category(int, FK, not null).
 Links the products table and the categories table.
 One product belongs to only one category.
-A category may have many products.
+A category may have zero or many products.

 #### Creating join table

 Initially, this table links to the orders table, and there is a many-to-many relationship between them.
 An order could contain only one or many products.
-A product might be included in many orders or none of them.
+A product might be included in many orders or none of the orders.
 So an order contains one or many products, a product might be included in zero or many orders.
 Because it is a many-to-many relationship, we need to create a join table for these two tables, which is the order details table.
 These two tables' primary key becomes the join table's foreign key.

 ---